-SUNDAY SCHOOL ACTIVITY
+SUNDAY SCHOOL ACTIVITIES

-Use the Different Gifts, Same Spirit lesson plans in religious education classes and youth groups, available from Loyola Press or download a free version at www.team-w.org.
+Use the Different Gifts, Same Spirit lesson plans in religious education classes and youth groups, available from Loyola Press or download a free version at www.TEAMBelong.org.
 Distribute the booklet The Body of Christ: A Place of Welcome for All People Including People with Disabilities by Father John Chryssavgis to all Sunday school teachers.
-Ask them to read and discuss during Sunday school during TEAM W Month.
+Ask them to read and discuss during Sunday school during TEAM Belong Month.